Abjad/abjad/abjad/docs/source/literature_examples/ligeti.rst

 The measure
 -----------

-We define a function to create a measure from a list of lists of numbers:
+We define a function to create a measure from a list of lists of numbers.

-..  import:: abjad.demos.desordre.make_desordre_measure:make_desordre_measure

 The function is very simple.
 It simply creates a DynamicMeasure and then populates it with *cells* that are created internally with the function